 - They must also examine system hardware and software performance levels to forecast future requirements and build short and long-term plans for updating equipment, expanding capabilities, strengthening existing systems, and improving telecommunications.

-To conclude, writing a CDR report for a telecom engineer is not an easy task for you until and unless you have some experience writing it.
+To conclude, writing a CDR report for a telecommunication engineer is not an easy task for you until and unless you have some experience in writing it.
 Once you’ve decided to write your CDR yourself, stay updated on the EA’s current criteria.
 You can do so by reading the most recent edition of the MSA.